Absenteeism undermines a student’s ability to perform at his/ her best and is

 Student ID Cards & Photos

-Photo Day is in early September.
-All students must have a photo taken at ATC
+Photo Day is in early September and February.
+All students must have a photo taken at LRATC

 for their student ID card.
 ID cards will be required by Winnipeg Transit for